jaiversin/JJTopMenu/README.md

 Here, you can set the Items for the menu (right now you can set the title and the image, the badgeValue is not ready) and the properties:

-    selectedItemColor // The color of the underline for the selected item selectedItemTextColor // The color of the text for the selected item itemTextColor // The color of the normal state of the items
+    selectedItemColor // The color of the indicator line for the selected item selectedItemTextColor // The color of the text for the selected item itemTextColor // The color of the normal state of the items menuPosition //The position of the indicator line for the selected item
     TODO: Add custom font, background and alignment

 After this, make the layout specific settings for the frame of the view on JJTopMenuViewController and add it to the superview: